arduino/help-center-content/content/Software Support/Upload/If-your-board-does-not-appear-on-a-port-in-Arduino-IDE.md

 > **Note:** If the Tools > Port menu is open, you need to close and re-open it for the list to refresh.

-If you've followed the [previous steps](look-for-board) and determined that none of the listed ports belongs to your board, or of no ports are listed at all, check the following:
+If you've determined that none of the listed ports belongs to your board, or of no ports are listed at all, check the following:

 ### Check board connections